TheArchitect2000/Fides-Innova-WiKi/apis/users.md

 # Users API Documentation

-This document provides full details about the user-related endpoints in the Fides API.
-These endpoints handle signup, OTP verification, password reset, profile management, and more.
+This document provides full details about all user-related endpoints in the Fides API.
+These endpoints handle signup, OTP verification, password reset, profile management, role management, and administrative actions.

 ---